-You and a small group of people take a quick climbing safety course and get a crash course in what not to do.
-At the end, everyone is asked to empty their pockets of EVERYTHING (change, keys, electronics, etc) and put on this strange climbing suit over your clothes.
+You’ll begin with a small group of people take a quick climbing safety course and get a crash course in what not to do.
+At the conclusion, everyone is asked to empty their pockets of everything and put on a strange climbing suit over your clothes.

 There are a couple of stops along the climb for photo opportunities, taken by the climb leader (and available for purchase at an insane mark up in the gift shop).